emilio2601/scpy/README.rst

 scpy
 ====

-Python3 API bindings for the `Sia API <https://github.com/NebulousLabs/Sia/blob/master/doc/API.md>`_
+Python3 bindings for the `Sia API <https://github.com/NebulousLabs/Sia/blob/master/doc/API.md>`_

 `Sia <http://sia.tech/>`_ is a decentralized cloud storage platform that uses a blockchain to facilitate payments